 At about the same time, one of Hastings most famous sons was making a name for himself on the other side of the world.
 Archibald Belaney was born in Hastings in 1888 – making him the same age as Baird, as it happens – and was educated at Hastings Grammar School.
 His greatest wish was to live the life of an American Indian – and as soon as he was old enough, he ran away to Canada and became one!

-Two important folk musicians were also born here in the 1930s: sisters Dorothy and Shirley Collins, whose ground-breaking 1969 album “Anthems in Eden” remains a landmark in English folk music.
+Two important folk musicians were also born in Hastings in the 1930s: sisters Dorothy and Shirley Collins, whose ground-breaking 1969 album “Anthems in Eden” remains a landmark in English folk music.
 Shirley Collins still lives in Sussex, though Dolly sadly passed away in 1995.
 In the 1970s the blues singer and guitarist John Martyn lived in Hastings, and it was here that he created what is probably his best known album, “Solid Air”.
-In addition two top-flight folk fiddlers, Peter Knight (of “Steeleye Span”) and Barry Dransfield both lived in Hastings for many years before, by coincidence, both decided for different reasons, to move to France.
-However their music lives on: Peter Knight still tours in a trio with Hastings musicians Roger Flack and Vincent Salzfaas as “Gigspanner” while Barry Dransfield’s output from his Hastings years includes tributes to the local fishermen in the songs “Haul Away” and the ever-popular session favourite “I once was a fisherman”.
+In addition two top-flight folk fiddlers, Peter Knight (of “Steeleye Span”) and Barry Dransfield both lived in Hastings for many years.
+Peter Knight still tours with his band “Gigspanner” which includes Hastings musician Roger Flack while Barry Dransfield’s output from his Hastings years includes tributes to the local fishermen in the songs “Haul Away” and the ever-popular session favourite “I once was a fisherman”.

 The fishing fleet at rest (photograph: Peter Bolwell)

 Today Hastings has a population of something over 80,000 and depends heavily on tourism to earn its living.
 Hastings never quite achieved the prosperity of resorts like Bournemouth or Brighton, but it has a comfortable, “lived in” feel and a lot to recommend it which is not perhaps obvious to the casual visitor, such as Alexandra Park: a delightful gem situated just a short way from the town centre.
-Its streams and small ponds are home to ducks, moorhen and coots – and sometimes you can see cormorants, the odd heron or two, and even kingfishers if you are lucky.
+Its streams and small ponds are home to ducks, moorhen, cormorants and herons.
+If you are very lucky you might even see a kingfisher.